surfstudio/SurfGear/packages/mwwm/README.md

 - **Scalable** - the scale of your project is not a problem.
 You can use additional MWWM features as your project grows more complex (such as `Model`);

 - **No limitations** - this architecture package doesn't dictate what DI, navigation, or any other approaches you should use in your project.
 You can even implement communication between layers the way you want.
-Or take our advice and do so with another package.
+Or take our advice and do so with the [Relation package](https://pub.dev/packages/relation).
 Everything is up to you!

 ### Key components